Baby must-have products every new mom needs for the first year

-But it also got me thinking about all those essential baby products that really helped a mom like me survive having a new baby in the house.
-Not the standard things babies obviously need like a crib, changing table or diapers…but some of the more specific things you only notice once you’ve gone through the experience with baby number one.
+Those essential baby products really helped a mom like me survive with a new baby in the house.
+But I’m not talking about the standard things babies obviously need like a crib, diapers or bottles…I’m referring to some of the more specific things you only notice once you’ve gone through the experience with baby number one.

-This one is a MUST.
+Also known as “kimono” style onesies these side-snapping shirts are baby clothes I realized I NEEDED only after I started to dress my newborn baby.
 Newborns are so fragile and still lack any sort of head and neck control so you really want to minimize the times you have to pull a onesie over their little heads.
 Trust me.
-No matter how adorable the outfit is any experienced mama will tell you how much easier it is to dress baby with one of those side-snapping onesies.
-I was fortunate enough to have received a few of these as gifts, but for those new moms shopping around, make sure to add this to the top of your list.
-Note: Most hospitals will use these anyhow, so you can probably grab a few from there too!
+No matter how adorable the outfit is, any experienced mama will tell you how much easier it is to dress baby with one of those side-snapping onesies.
+I was fortunate enough to have received a few of these as gifts, but for those new moms shopping around, make sure to add this to the top of your registry list.
+Note: Many hospitals will use these initially, so you can probably grab a few from there too!